Unity-Technologies/BuildReportInspector/com.unity.build-report-inspector/Documentation~/com.unity.build-report-inspector.md

 ### Mobile

 The mobile appendix was introduced, starting with Unity 2019.3, to report additional data for mobile builds.

-When present the BuildReportInspector UI includes additional mobile-specific entries, such as architectures inside the build, App Store download sizes and the list of files inside the application bundle (.apk, .obb, .aab for Android and .ipa for iOS/tvOS).
+When present, the BuildReportInspector UI includes additional mobile-specific entries, such as architectures inside the build, App Store download sizes and the list of files inside the application bundle (.apk, .obb, .aab for Android and .ipa for iOS/tvOS).

 <img src="images/MobileAppendix.png" width="400">

 #### Android
-The mobile appendix is generated automatically for Android builds, right after Unity exports the application bundle.
+The mobile appendix is generated automatically for Android builds using build callbacks, immediately after Unity exports the application bundle.

+This appendix information is saved in a file in the "Assets/BuildReports/Mobile" directory named after the build's unique GUID.

 #### iOS
 Because Unity does not export .ipa bundles directly, they need to be generated manually by the user.
 When an iOS build report is opened in Unity, the BuildReportInspector UI will display a prompt to open an .ipa bundle for more detailed information about the build, as shown in the image below.